solo-io/gloo/docs/content/guides/security/auth/jwt/claim_routing.md

 The pods have a label named **stage** that indicates whether they are canary or primary pods.
 {{% /notice %}}

-Next let's create a Gloo upstream for the kube service.
-We will use Gloo's subset routing feature and set it to use the 'stage' key to create subsets for the service:
+Next let's create a Gloo Edge upstream for the kube service.
+We will use Gloo Edge's subset routing feature and set it to use the 'stage' key to create subsets for the service:

 ```yaml